How a fake jabs probe highlights Greece's deep vaccine scepticism

 “I have a relative who says that he believes that covid exists, but is not afraid to get sick.
 ‘It’s nothing.
 It’s just a normal virus.’”

-And a lot of it originates from the church, according to the Monemvasia resident who asked to remain anonymous out of fear of retribution from COVID-sceptics.
+And a lot of it originates from the church, according to the Monemvasia resident.

 “Religion is one of the main reasons, especially some extreme religious beliefs,” she claims.